In Our Cynical Age, No One Fails Anymore -- Everybody 'Pivots'

 Yeah but we're in 2017 and "Re-maker ourselves" doesn't sound as good.

-agile development (Score:3)
+agile development (Score:5, Insightful)

+I am pivoting the plan.
+Pray, I do not pivot it further.

+Why not?
+That's how you find out the best plan for you in linear programming, after all.

 Re: (Score:2)